What to Eat when taking GLP-1 Medications

 How GLP-1 Medications Work

 Glucagon-like peptide-1 (GLP-1) is a hormone released by the gut after eating.
-It helps to slow digestion, regulate blood sugar levels, and increase feelings of fullness.
+It is involved in appetite signalling, digestion, and feelings of fullness.

-GLP-1 receptor agonist medications (commonly referred to as “GLP-1s”) mimic the actions of this natural hormone.
-For many people, this leads to a noticeable reduction in appetite and a decrease in ‘food noise,’ which can make it easier to eat less and lose weight.
+GLP-1 receptor agonist medications work with this natural hormone system.
+For many people, this leads to a noticeable reduction in appetite and fewer intrusive thoughts about food, which may help to support weight loss.

 Nutrition Plays an Important Role

-Most people notice an almost immediate reduction in appetite after starting a GLP-1 medication.
-While this can be a welcomed reprieve for many people who may have previously experienced a lot of hunger, cravings or food noise - it can also introduce a new challenge.
+Many people notice a reduction in appetite after starting a GLP-1 medication.
+While this can be a welcomed reprieve for many people who may have previously experienced a lot of hunger or cravings - it can also introduce a new challenge.
 When appetite is reduced, it can be easier to skip a meal, replace it with a snack or under-eat important nutrients.

 Key Nutrition Priorities